yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/React_Questions.md

 <br/>

 **Mounting** : <br/>
 (1) constructor() : The constructor is the first method executed and is called before mounting.
-This method is typically used for two reasons, binding member functions and setting the initial state.
-Each can only be used in class components.
+This method is typically used for two reasons, `binding functions and setting the initial state`.
+Each can `only be used in class components`.
 If you do make use of a constructor, make sure to call super() with the props as an argument, otherwise 'props' will be undefined in the component. <br/><br/>
 Since we need to initialize state, this is the only place where we can directly define state without using setState().
-You should also not use setState() in the constructor anyway, to avoid unexpected behavior.
-If you’re using arrow functions in your component, then you don’t need to bind 'this' to the functions as it is already implicitly passed.
+You should also not use setState() in the constructor anyway to avoid unexpected behavior.
 ```
 constructor(props){
         super(props);